pikesley/uncle-clive/README.md

 #Introduction

 You may see a more pointless Thing-as-a-Service today, but I hope not.
-Uncle Clive is a massively over-engineered solution to a problem that I'm almost 100% certain does not exist - rendering the 1982 Sinclair Spectrum character set in various interesting ways.
+Uncle Clive is a massively over-engineered solution to a problem that I'm _almost 100% certain does not exist_ - rendering text in the 1982 Sinclair Spectrum character set.

 It's mostly an exercise in me learning how to do REST and conneg (and possibly semver).